ryanries/PassFiltEx/README.md

   given character class.
 For example setting MinDigit to 2 will require passwords to contain at least 2 digits.

   **BlockSequentialChars** 0 means it is off, 1 means it is on.
 This will block sequences of characters such as 'abc' or '123'.

+  **BlockRepeatingChars** 0 means it is off, 1 means it is on.
+This will block repeating sequences of 3 or more e.g. 'aaa' or '111', etc.

   **Debug** 0 means it's off, 1 means it is on.
 If Debug is on, additional log messages will be written to the log file.
   If Debug is off, then only serious errors will be logged.